 The roles of visual designers and front-end developers are different, yet the two jobs go hand-in-hand.
 Visual designers create the visual elements of a site while front-end developers make sure they work as desired.
-Both are necessary for a beautiful, functional website.
+Both the design and the web development languages are necessary for a beautiful, functional website.
 Currently, the two exist separately within most website development firms.
 Thanks to fundamental changes in website design, however, it makes sense to combine these two roles into one comprehensive professional: the design developer.

 Merging these two jobs could fill the gaps that currently exist in the roles of visual designers and front-end developers.
 For example, most visual designers do not have adequate coding capabilities to bring their ideas to fruition.
 Instead, they must develop graphic elements and then take these ideas to the front-end developer or other employee to install the elements onto the website.
 In the same vein, front-end developers can add visual elements to a website but may not have the skill set or knowledge to create these elements.